evaporei/bomberman/INSTALLATION.md

 Before setting the Slack's Slash Command, you will need to host `bomberman` somewhere, like AWS, Digital Ocean, Google Cloud, Heroku, now.sh, etc.

 I recommend running the project using `Docker`, it will run a HTTP server on port 8080.
+To understand better how to run this project and how it works, look [here](https://github.com/otaviopace/bomberman#running-the-project) and [here](https://github.com/otaviopace/bomberman#technology-and-inner-workings).

 ### Slash Commands